 A brief history and comparison of New Orleans Witchcraft and Voodoo in New Orleans by Priestess Kalila Smith

 Ms. Kalila Smith, native New Orleans Voodoo and Witchcraft practitioner, provides us a glimpse into the history of Witchcraft and Voodoo in New Orleans.
-She has published so many books, papers and historical tours on this topic; I couldn’t have found a more renowned expert on New Orleans Witchcraft and New Orleans Voodoo.
+She has published so many books, papers and historical tours on this topic; we couldn’t have found a more renowned expert on New Orleans Witchcraft and New Orleans Voodoo and we are thrilled she is part of the Erzulie’s Voodoo family!

 New Orleans Witchcraft and Voodoo!
 New Orleans is one of the most magical and mysterious cities on earth, in addition to being one the most occult active cities in America.
 Home not only to its own brand of Voodoo, and its derivatives, but a home to European Witchcraft as well!
 Its magical ambiance has attracted a melting pot of magical beliefs and cultures from literally all over the world.
 Having grown up in New Orleans, I was exposed to vast array of magical practices.